flexoid/gitlab-review-coverage/README.md

 When the webhook event is received, as recommended, all the further processing is performed in the separate goroutines to minimize webhook response time.

+## Code style and quality

+The main purpose of this utility, besides its direct functionality, is to practice writing in Go language.

+The code is checked by [golangci-lint](https://github.com/golangci/golangci-lint).
+`golangci-lint run` returns no warnings.

+Currently there is zero tests written, that's what I want to improve.